-Current international recommendations are to either achieve a healthy weight or modest weight loss before pregnancy.
+Current international recommendations are to achieve either a healthy weight or modest weight loss before pregnancy.
 This will reduce the risk of complications during pregnancy.

 To help you lose weight:

-To help improve the chance of becoming pregnant watch for the following signs that ovulation is occurring or about to occur:
+To help improve the chance of becoming pregnant, watch for the following signs that ovulation is occurring or about to occur:

-|Mucus changes||Around the time of ovulation a woman may notice her vagina's mucus is slick and slippery.
+Around the time of ovulation, a woman might notice her vagina's mucus is slick and slippery.

 Some women experience pain during ovulation.
-This pain may be general or on one side of the abdomen.
+This pain can be general or on one side of the abdomen.

-Symptoms such as:
+Symptoms such as

 As PCOS can affect the regularity of periods it can be tricky to estimate your ovulation time.
 For more information on possible different methods that may be helpful, please see our webpages on the natural family planning method.
 An ovulation calculator and an ovulation predictor kit may help you work out when you may be ovulating.